 - Using long-term contraception (eg hormonal, IUD, sterilization)

 - No informed consent.

-The study group will receive calcium supplementation with 500 mg elemental calcium daily from enrolment (before pregnancy) until 20 weeks' gestation.The control group will receive an identical placebo for the same duration.
-All women will receive unblinded calcium supplementation at 1000 mg from 20 weeks' gestation until delivery.
+The study group received calcium supplementation with 500 mg elemental calcium daily from enrolment (before pregnancy) until 20 weeks' gestation.The control group received an identical placebo for the same duration.
+All women received unblinded calcium supplementation at 1000 mg from 20 weeks' gestation until delivery.

 The primary outcome is Pre-eclampsia (diastolic blood pressure >90 mmHg on two occasions 4 hours apart, or >110 mmHg once, or systolic blood pressure >140 mmHg on two occasions 4 hours apart, or >160 mmHg once, after 20 weeks gestation in combination with proteinuria 2+ or more on urine dipstick, or >300mg/24 hours, or >500mg/L or urinary protein/creatinine ratio >0.034g/mmol, after 20 weeks' gestation).

 Secondary outcomes related to concordance, maternal and neonatal well-being, and mode of delivery will be reported.

 To show a reduction in pre-eclampsia from 25% to 15% (with alpha-5%, beta=80%) will require 540 participants.

 Analysis will be by intention-to-treat.
 The results will be reported according to CONSORT guidelines.
 Categorical data will be presented as risk ratios with 95% confidence intervals.
 Continuous data will be presented as mean differences with 95% confidence intervals.